Accepting Your Offer

 - Competitive Programs

 Programs with a competitive entrance manage waitlists according to applicants overall average of the program’s required courses.
 Applicants that meet the competitive average are placed on a competitive waitlist; applicants that meet the minimum requirements are placed on a non-competitive waitlist.
+An applicant’s waitlist position is determined by an overall average of the specific courses required by the program.

 - Non-competitive Programs